joshbegley/nyt-latest/previous.md

 `Video captured flames engulfing an apartment building in Dallas on Thursday.`\
 https://www.nytimes.com/video/us/100000010931758/fire-dallas-apartment-building.html

-**Scripps Spelling Bee Live Updates: 2 Spellers Remain in the Quest for Word Domination**\
+**Scripps Spelling Bee Live Updates: 2 Spellers Head to a High-Speed Spell-Off**\
-`A devastating round ousted four contestants in quick succession, while three others were eliminated by “Quincke tube,” “cara sposa” and “disa.”`\
+`The remaining finalists, Shrey Parikh and Ishaan Gupta, have 90 seconds to spell as many words correctly as possible.`\
 https://www.nytimes.com/live/2026/05/28/us/scripps-spelling-bee

 **A Democrat’s Dodge on AIPAC Points to the Party’s Tensions Over Israel**\